 Work in intelligent environments is an important step in the forward progress of technology.
 As computing becomes more pervasive and people's lives become busier, advances in intelligent environments can aid by automating the simple things (e.g., lighting and HVAC control), work to actively conserve resources (reducing cost), and improve safety and security.
 Environments that sense their own well-being and can request repair or notify inhabitants of emergencies can save property and lives.
 Homes that can increase their own self-sufficiency over time can augment busy or aging inhabitants allowing people to live in their homes longer (potentially alleviating some health care system burdens) and free time to allow people to focus on other aspects of their lives.
 These are just some of the potential benefits of working intelligent environments, research and advancements in this area of science stand to make a large impact on the future.

 The goal of this paper is to present one possible engineered approach to developing intelligent environments.
-We present the some background of work in this area of research, the MavHome architecture, some of the lessons learned, and some of our experimental results.
+We present the MavHome architecture, some of the lessons learned, some of our experimental results, and background work in this area of research.